quartznet/quartznet/readme.txt

 3. RELEASE INFO
 ----------------

-This release only contains minimal set of functionality that you need to run agains RAMJobStore.
+This release only contains minimal set of functionality that you need to run against RAMJobStore.